 Cheltenham Borough Council has an extensive property portfolio including a number of listed buildings that are operated by The Cheltenham Trust, namely the Town Hall, Pittville Pump Room and The Wilson art gallery and museum.
-The council acquired a new property, Delta Place, in 2015/16.
-This building is held for investment purposes, currently fully occupied by local businesses.
+The council acquired several new investment properties in 2018/19.
+These buildings are held for investment purposes, currently fully occupied by local businesses and are in addition to Delta Place, acquired for the same purpose in 2015/16.
 The council has secured a long term revenue stream from tenancy arrangements.